Rath2601/core_java/README.md

 **Consumer**:

-1.accepts a single input argument and returns no result.
+1. accepts a single input argument and returns no result.
-2.methods - accept, andThen
+2. methods - accept, andThen

 accept -> get the output
 andThen -> add input( the output of the one function (f1) ) for another function (f2).  f1.andThen(f2)

 **Supplier**:

-1.a new or distinct result be returned each time the supplier is invoked.
+1. a new or distinct result be returned each time the supplier is invoked.
 2. has only one method get

 **BinaryOperator**:

-1.an operation upon two operands of the same type, produce result of same type
+1. an operation upon two operands of the same type, produce result of same type
 2. two methods minBy and maxBy minBy -> returns the lesser of two elements according to comparator. maxBy -> returns the greater of two elements according to comparator.

 **UnaryOperator**:

-1.single operand that produces result of same type.
+1. single operand that produces result of same type.
-2.one method (identity) -> always returns its input argument.
+2. one method (identity) -> always returns its input argument.

 **BiConsumer**:

-1.accepts two input arguments and returns no result.
+1. accepts two input arguments and returns no result.
 2. methods -> accept, andThen

 #### stream API important methods : filter, map, flatMap, reduce, forEach, collect, distinct, sorted, limit, skip.